 Transitioning to college can be challenging at times.
-Whether it’s leaving home for the first time, missing family and friends, or a heavy course load, the counseling center is always a short walk or bus ride away if you ever need someone to talk to.
+Whether it’s leaving home for the first time, missing family and friends, or a heavy course load, Counseling and Psychiatric Services is always a short walk or bus ride away if you ever need someone to talk to.
 They also have a 24/7 app that connects students to counseling support.

 The MSU Library is a great spot for quiet study and academic assistance.
 Positioned throughout the library, there are help rooms and learning centers filled with capable teaching assistants and grad students ready to answer questions when your professor might not be available.
 A staff of experienced librarians can help you find whatever you’re looking for.

 Looking for a great way to stay in shape and meet some new friends?
 IM sports and clubs offer plenty of opportunities to keep you physically and socially engaged during your time on campus.
-From running clubs to water polo to soccer, MSU has it all.
+From running clubs to water polo to soccer, MSU Recreational Sports and Fitness Services has it all.

 No matter where you live, work, study or play, there’s always a residential dining hall nearby.
 Offering an array of options and unlimited breakfast, lunch, dinner, and late-night, you’ll never go hungry on campus.
 There’s even the option of takeout for those quick snack breaks between classes!

-The LBGT Resource Center is dedicated to leading and collaborating on university-wide initiatives that prepare students to thrive in our diverse world, and enhancing the campus climate and support services for students marginalized by their sexuality or gender.
+The Gender and Sexuality Campus Center (GSCC) is dedicated to leading and collaborating on university-wide initiatives that prepare students to thrive in our diverse world, and enhancing the campus climate and support services for students marginalized by their sexuality or gender.

 RCPD assists students, faculty and staff by maximizing ability and opportunity for full participation at MSU.
 If you are a current or future student, and you have a disability or medical condition that impacts your academics, housing, transportation or other areas, you can contact RCPD and may be eligible to receive accommodations.